It’s no secret that air pollution is bad for you. But do you know it can harm your mental well-being and brain function?

 Still, you should limit your time outside if poor air quality advisories have been issued.
 For example, in the United States, you can check the daily Air Quality Index.
 (63)

 Lastly, don’t forget the pollutants in your home.
 Whole-house air filtration systems are sold as part of some heating, ventilation, and air conditioning (HVAC) units.
 You can also buy portable air purifiers to remove chemical pollutants.
 While you’re at it, choose a purifier that also removes mold toxins.
 (64)

 Like pesticides, polluted air is a toxic chemical cocktail.
 It contains harmful gases as well as particulate matter composed of heavy metals and other toxins.

 Growing evidence suggests the toxins in air pollution increase your risk of poor mental health and brain disorders.
 That includes depression, Parkinson’s disease, and several others.

 Thankfully, there are several ways you can protect yourself against these contaminants that could harm your brain.

-You can take carbon-based binders and TUDCA supplements to promote the removal of pollutants from your body.
+You can use binders to promote the removal of pollutants from your body.
 You can also follow a nutritious diet and limit time outdoors on days of poor air quality.

 What changes will you make today to protect your brain from air pollution?